London Nature and Wildlife

 Surveying a Development Site

-Depending on the circumstances of the planning project and the condition of the development site, an ecologist may choose to conduct any number of ecology surveys.
-More often than not, the most suitable place to start is by carrying out a Preliminary Ecological Appraisal (PEA) / Phase 1 Habitat Survey, particularly if the developer or landowner is unaware of protected species or valuable plants present.
+Depending on the circumstances of the proposed development project and the condition of the development site, an ecologist may choose to conduct any number of ecology surveys.
+More often than not, the most suitable type of survey would be an initial survey known as a Preliminary Ecological Appraisal (PEA) / Extended Phase 1 Habitat Survey, particularly if the developer or landowner is unaware of the protected species present.

-An ecological surveyor will use a PEA as an opportunity to inspect the entirety of a site for evidence of invasive or valuable plants and protected animal species.
-The ecologist can then use information gathered from the assessment to find solutions that will ensure the safety of valuable ecological assets and enable the development to move forward.
+An ecological surveyor will use PEA surveys as an opportunity to inspect the entirety of a site for evidence of invasive or valuable plants and protected animals of notable species.
+Ecological surveyors can then use information gathered from the site visit and from a prior desk study to find solutions that will ensure the safety of valuable ecological assets, support protected species, identify all ecological constraints, and enable the development plans to move forward.

 Additionally, if certain species of animal or plant are identified on the site, further surveys will be needed to gather more information and develop suitable mitigation measures that will minimise the impact on them and vice versa.
-For instance, protected species surveys could consist of badger surveys, barn owl surveys, bat surveys, dormouse surveys, great crested newt surveys, otter surveys, reptile surveys or water vole surveys, and invasive species surveys could include giant hogweed surveys, Himalayan balsam surveys, injurious weed surveys or Japanese knotweed surveys.
+For instance, a protected species survey could consist of badger surveys, barn owl surveys, bat surveys, dormouse surveys, great crested newt surveys, otter surveys, reptile surveys, water vole surveys or white-clawed crayfish surveys, and invasive species surveys could include giant hogweed surveys, Himalayan balsam surveys, injurious weed surveys or Japanese knotweed surveys.

 Qualified Ecologists

-While protected species surveys and valuable plant surveys focus on certain areas of ecology, a Preliminary Ecological Appraisal incorporates a wide range of ecological considerations.
-As a consequence, ecological consultancies need to possess an extensive understanding of ecology surveys and the multitude of elements involved.
+While protected species surveys and valuable plant surveys focus on certain areas of ecology, a preliminary ecological appraisal (PEA), ecological impact assessment (EcIA) or BREEAM assessments incorporate a wide range of ecological considerations.
+As a consequence, ecological consultancies need to possess an extensive understanding of ecology surveys, the multitude of elements involved, the planning process, and how it all intertwines with planning requirements and the pursuit of planning applications.

 Following a prolonged period of time gaining experience and picking up relevant qualifications, all of our ecological consultants are knowledgeable and skilled in conducting all forms of ecological surveys.
-With all of the necessary accreditation and insight, each ecologist is able to assist developers with progressing planning projects and create a comprehensive ecology report to convince local planning authorities to grant a planning condition.
+With all of the necessary accreditation and insight, each ecologist within our ecological consultancy is able to assist developers with measuring environmental impact, progressing planning projects, and creating a comprehensive ecology survey report to convince the local authority to grant a planning condition.

 Speak to Us About Our Ecological Services

 By speaking to our team, we can offer support and guidance over the necessary ecology surveys you need to appease your local planning authority and remove any factors that could otherwise harm an application for planning permission.
-Contact us over the phone or by submitting details of your project via our quote form, and we will issue you with a free quote.
+Get in touch with our friendly team over the phone or by submitting details of your project via our quote form, and we will issue you with a free quote for our cost-effective ecology survey services.

-Assuming you are happy to proceed based on the no obligation quote we provide you with, we can then set a date and time with you for an ecologist to visit your site and carry out the assessment.
-Within a few short days of completing the ecology survey on your site, the ecological surveyor will send you the ecology report ready for submission to your local council.
+Assuming you are happy to proceed based on the no-obligation quote we provide you with, we can then set a date and time with you for an ecological surveyor to visit your site at certain times and carry out the assessment at our competitive prices.
+Within a few short days of completing the ecological surveys on your site, the ecology surveyor will send you the ecological survey report ready for submission as part of the planning application.